AnthonyRyuki/GP1-nand-iso-extract/README.md

 # Usage
 Grab the [TriNandIsoExtract.exe](bin/TriNandIsoExtract.exe?raw=true) and place it into a new folder.
-Copy the .bin files of mkartagp into that folder as well.
+Copy the .bin files of your romset into that folder as well.
 Run TriNandIsoExtract and wait for it to create a OUT.BIN.
 Rename that OUT.BIN to for example game.iso, it is now ready to play.